Bergam0t/Bergam0t/README.md

 ## Ebook: Web Apps with Streamlit

-This HSMA book helps with turning your code into an interactive tool, with a special focus on building front ends for discrete event simulation models.
+This HSMA book helps with turning your code into an interactive tool, with a special focus on building front ends for discrete event simulation (DES) models.

 You can read the ebook [here](https://webapps.hsma.co.uk).